Sudhanshu practises commercial, arbitration and public international law.

 His cases include the following:

-- Torres Strait Islanders v Australia (United Nations Human Rights Committee) –representing the islanders in claim under the International Covenant on Civil and Political Rights, challenging Australia’s record on fossil fuel emissions and its failure to protect the islands from rising sea levels.
+- Torres Strait Islanders v Australia (United Nations Human Rights Committee) – claim under the International Covenant on Civil and Political Rights, challenging Australia’s record on fossil fuel emissions and its failure to protect the islands from rising sea levels.
 The case has gained worldwide media attention and has been described by CNN as a “landmark.”

-- Barlow and others v BP plc and others – civil claims arising from the 2013 terrorist attacks at the “In Amenas” oil facility in Algeria.
+- Civil claims arising from the 2013 terrorist attacks at the “In Amenas” oil facility in Algeria.

 - Florez and others v Equion Energia Ltd (formerly BP Exploration Company (Colombia) Ltd) [2016] EWHC 1699 (TCC) – represented a group of Colombian farmers claiming for environmental damage caused by the installation of an oil pipeline.
 The trial, in the Technology and Construction Court, lasted five months and involved multiple expert and factual witnesses.
 Described in the media as “one of the largest cases in environmental legal history”.